TR4HIM/french-numbers-to-string/README.md

-# french-numbers-to-string
+# French Numbers
-Convert numbers to string French numbers
+A small JavaScript plugin to convert numbers to string French numbers